TigerWolf/e24PaymentPipe-php/README.md

 Credits
 ================

-This library origonally written by Paolo Carlo Pomi, and has not been updated since 2009.
+This library origonally written by Paolo Carlo Pomi, that was not been updated since 2009.
+I have removed a dependency that it had with "pclzip.lib.php" and used the native php 5 functionality for zip.